 The evidence base for the Plan includes an assessment of the open space needs for the Truro and Kenwyn area.
-Based on averages from other settlements and survey work within the Plan area a total requirement of 82.32 square metres for each dwelling is reached.
-This is summarised in table 1 (below).
+Based on averages from other settlements and survey work within the Plan area a total requirement of 85.33 square metres for each dwelling is reached.
+This is summarised in table 1 (below), although this may be subject to future change and Cornwall Council should be approached for any update to the need figures.
 There may be incidences where it is not possible to provide all open spaces on each site (particularly more strategic natural space and public sport requirements) and therefore although on-site provision is always preferable, some of this requirement will be collected as an off-site contribution to be used for the provision of new or the improvement of existing open space in the plan area.